-Ares Shipyard is responsible for the design, construction, and outfitting activities of the vessel, while its partner Meteksan performed the integration of remote command, autonomous, data link, and data transfer systems.
+Ares Shipyard is responsible for the design, construction, and outfitting of the vessel, while its partner Meteksan performed the integration of remote command, andautonomous, data link, and data transfer systems.

 The ULAQ AUSV has an overall length of 11m and a maximum payload capacity of 2t.
-It can carry various payloads, including electronic warfare, jamming, and various communication and intelligence systems.
+It can carry a variety of payloads including electronic warfare, jamming, and various communication and intelligence systems.

 The unmanned combat vessel can be operated remotely by its operators from a shore control station, which integrates a vessel control console, payload control console, and line of sight (LOS) data link with a range of more than 200km.
-It can also perform autonomous operations by artificial intelligence systems, which are installed onboard to fully control the vessel in autonomous mode.
+It can also perform autonomous operations using onboard artificial intelligence systems that fully control the vessel in autonomous mode.